The Stacks

 The Team

-This year’s team is working to reclaim the spirit of Tallahassee through creativity and collaboration using placemaking tools.
+This year’s team is reclaiming the spirit of Tallahassee through creativity and collaboration using placemaking tools.
 KCCI team members include:

 Laura Barrett, Tetra Tech; Karen Brooks, Capital City Bank; Chris Carlberg, Florida State University; Alex Delgado, Blueprint Intergovernmental Agency; Shannon Devine, Academy Travel (Independent Contractor), Lori Elliott, Capital City Bank; Carla Juarez Farley, KPMG; Ryan Kline, Tallahassee Web Design; Tangela Lofton, Florida SBDC at FAMU; Holly McPhail, Windwood Communications; Mary McVicar, McV Tax; Pamela Monroe, Leon County Public Library; Tena Pate, Tena Pate and Associates, LLC; Chris Petley, Leon County Schools; Nicole Spina, Architects Lewis + Whitlock; Sam Varn, Retired (Awards4U).